 UBS Reacts to Swiss Government's New Regulatory Plans

-UBS is navigating a complex regulatory landscape, balancing new capital demands with strategic financial goals amidst significant acquisitions.
+UBS largely supports Swiss regulatory proposals but warns of a USD 42 billion capital hike, impacting its CET1 ratio and financial strategy amid the Credit Suisse acquisition.

-- UBS supports most regulatory proposals from the Swiss Federal Council but opposes the significant increase in capital requirements.
+- UBS supports most regulatory proposals from the Swiss Federal Council but disagrees with the proposed extreme increase in capital requirements.

-- UBS estimates needing an additional USD 24 billion in CET1 capital if the proposals are implemented, significantly impacting its capital ratios.
+- UBS estimates it would need to hold an additional USD 24 billion in CET1 capital if the proposals are implemented, significantly impacting its capital ratios.

-- The proposed measures would reduce UBS Group's CET1 capital ratio to around 17%, misrepresenting its capital strength.
+- The additional capital requirement would raise UBS's CET1 capital ratio to around 19% at the Group level, but proposed measures could reduce it to approximately 17%.

-- The additional USD 24 billion in capital is on top of an estimated USD 18 billion required due to the acquisition of Credit Suisse.
+- UBS will also need to hold around USD 18 billion in incremental capital due to the acquisition of Credit Suisse, totaling about USD 42 billion in additional CET1 capital.

-- UBS aims to maintain a target underlying return on CET1 capital of around 15% despite the regulatory changes not taking effect before 2027.
+- None of the regulatory changes are expected to take effect before 2027, and UBS aims for a return on CET1 capital of around 15%.

 Autor folgen